dspanesar/sql/02_activities/assignments/Assignment2.md

 ```
 Response by Darshan Panesar
 I have also included both options in my diagram for reference.
-In type 1, when a new entry is made for a specifc customer (based on customer_id) you can have an associated timestamp and another column which simply indicated if it is the current or old version (even a binary column would suffice in my case I named it address_status).
+In Type 2, when a new entry is made for a specific customer (based on customer_id) you can have an associated timestamp and another column which simply indicated if it is the current or old version (even a binary column would suffice in my case I named it address_status).
 When a new address is added it will also add the timestamp and change the status - in doing so we will not overwrite and retain all record with the most current record indicated by both the date and the status columns.
-For type 2 we simply update (joining with the customer table if needed) the records based on the customer_id with no need to worry about the previous entry.
+For Type 1 we simply update (joining with the customer table if needed) the records based on the customer_id with no need to worry about the previous entry.
 ```

 ***